 Using these apps helps to ensure you’re only quoting accurate information that’s relevant and adds meaning to your writing.

-Key points to consider when recording an interview
+Key points to consider when using voice recorder apps

-There are local legislative, ethical and privacy requirements to obtain consent before recording conversations.
+There are local legislative, ethical and privacy requirements to obtain consent before recording conversations with an app.

 It is always important to ask permission from your expert prior to recording the conversation.